 The company has developed many kinds of infrared glass that permitting transmission of near-infrared light, mid-infrared light, far-infrared light at various bands.

-Where, the transmission band, refractive index of near-infrared and mid-infrared glass is 370nm～6.7μm, 1.52～1.99 respectively.
-Their glass systems include silicate system, germinate system, calcium aluminate system, lead germinate system, lead niobate system, etc. They are mainly applied to airborne infrared pods, vehicle mounted infrared detection(Observe, aim), and infrared fairing, infrared window of other near-infrared, mid-infrared instruments.
-At present time, the company owns mid-infrared IRG1XX series and far-infrared IRG2XX series, etc.
+Where, the transmission band, refractive index (nd) of near-infrared and mid-infrared glass is 0.37～6.7μm, 1.52～1.99 respectively.
+Their glass systems include silicate system, germinate system, calcium aluminate system, lead germinate system, lead niobate system, etc. They are mainly applied to infrared-tracking、 infrared-detection, and infrared window of other near-infrared, mid-infrared instruments.
+At present time, the company owns mid-infrared IRG1XX series (5 types).

 Far-infrared glass is mainly applied to infrared detectors and devices at 8～14μm, and can be processed to far-infrared optical condenser lens with aspheric surface, components of prism group with spherical surface, glass windows.
 It can also be used as substrate material of external semiconductor GaAs, GaN or InGaN.